int128/kubelogin/system_test/README.md

 # kubelogin/system_test

-This is a system test for verifying the OIDC initial setup and plugin behavior using a real Kubernetes cluster and OIDC provider.
+This is an automated test for verifying behavior of the plugin with a real Kubernetes cluster and OIDC provider.

+## Purpose

-It is intended to verify the following points:
+This test checks the following points:

-- User can set up Kubernetes OIDC authentication and this plugin.
+1. User can set up Kubernetes OIDC authentication using [setup guide](../docs/setup.md).
+1. User can log in to an OIDC provider on a browser.
-- User can access a cluster after login.
+1. User can access the cluster using a token returned from the plugin.

-It performs the test using the following components:
+It depends on the following components:

 - Kubernetes cluster (Kind)
 - OIDC provider (Dex)